101 Unhealthiest Habits on the Planet

 There's a lot of dialogue and confusion about preventative testing and self-examinations, particularly when it comes to breast health.
 The facts: The risk of developing breast cancer increases as women age.
 By age 40, that risk is 3.5 times higher than it was at age 30.

-The Remedy Rx: The American Cancer Society recommends that women age 40 to 44 get annual breast cancer screening if they choose.
+The Rx: The American Cancer Society recommends that women age 40 to 44 get annual breast cancer screening if they choose.
 From age 45 to 54, women should get an annual mammogram.
 After age 55, women can switch to mammograms every two years or can continue with annual screening if they wish.

 You're Dismissing Ovarian Cancer Symptoms